-Since the ocean covers 71 percent of the earth, TDS’ Doug Rees, network specialist, knows that if you want to see the world, you need to learn to scuba dive.
+Since the ocean covers 71 percent of the earth, Network Specialist Doug knows that if you want to see the world, you need to learn to scuba dive.

 “When people go to the ocean, they mostly see the water,” says Doug.
 “When I go scuba diving, I see everything underneath. ”

 For 17 years, Doug has worked in TDS’ St. George, Utah office.
 Outside of work, he spends his time scuba diving — his real passion.
 He is a Dive Master and a Master Diver.
 According to Doug, not a lot of people have both and fewer than two percent of divers are Master Divers.

 When one thinks of scuba diving, the vast desert regions of the American southwest usually don’t spring to mind.
 However, southern Utah is actually filled with several choice water bodies.
 They draw divers from all across the country, be it novices, experts or anyone in between seeking a different type of scuba adventure from diving in the ocean.